The Patent Litigation Law Review: Spain

 - Periculum in mora (danger in the delay): the applicant must show that circumstances could occur during the main action that, unless an interim injunction is ordered, could prevent a favourable judgment or at least jeopardise the enforcement thereof.
 Abundant case law and legal doctrine have declared that in specific cases of patent infringement, a danger in the delay derives from the mere continuity of the infringing acts that are hoped to be avoided.
 In other words, this requirement is normally met where there is a well-founded risk that the conduct will be repeated and will persist while the main proceedings are being heard.

-- The posting of a bond in order to compensate the defendant for any damages that the interim injunction might cause, and specifying the amount of such bond.
-This amount will vary depending on the circumstances of the case.
+- The posting of a bond to compensate the defendant for any damages that the interim injunction might cause and specifying the amount of the bond: the amount will vary depending on the circumstances of the case.
 To date, in patent cases, an amount of approximately €1 million per defendant is normally considered sufficient by the Spanish courts, although higher amounts are requested in some cases.

 Amendment of the patent

 The court will give the other party leave to make allegations about the requested amendment or limitation, so that it can maintain or modify its requests in light of the same.
-The two-month period allowed for this will begin as from the date of receipt of the request.
+The two-month period allowed for this begins from the date of receipt of the request.

-Notwithstanding the above, when the patent is amended outside of the court proceedings while such proceedings are under way, the holder can request that the patent thus amended be considered as the basis for the proceedings.
-In such cases, the court will grant the other parties the possibility to make allegations.
+Notwithstanding the above, when the patent is amended outside the court proceedings while the proceedings are under way, the holder can request that the patent thus amended be considered as the basis for the proceedings.
+In those cases, the court will grant the other parties the possibility to make allegations.

-Once the request for an amendment or limitation has been filed, the court will inform the Spanish Patent and Trademark Office so that the request is recorded in the form of a caveat or preventive registration.
+Once the request for an amendment or limitation has been filed, the court will inform the SPTO so that the request is recorded in the form of a caveat or preventive registration.
 Once there is a final decision about the patent amendment, the Office will be notified ex officio so that it is reflected in the registry and, where applicable, the patent is modified.

 An alternative route for amending a patent after it has been granted is filing an application before the SPTO.
-One of the highlights of the past year is that the SPTO has accepted this type of administrative amendments not only in the case of Spanish patents but also in the case of European patents.
+One of the highlights of the past few years is that the SPTO has accepted this type of administrative amendment not only in the case of Spanish patents but also in the case of European patents.

 i Locus standi